jfioasd/Flip/README.md

 ## IP wrapping

 ### Right bound
-Another thing is that during execution, the IP will wrap backwards for the right bound.
+If the IP goes over the right bound, it will wrap backwards (like Backhand).

 Whenever IP points to a position after the end of program, the amount that IP goes over the last character is used as a backwards index to the next character scanned by IP.